Drumin Castle

 From what would have been the hall, you can see the further two floors above, the second floor being a further hall and the third floor containing the bed chambers.
 The corbels that supported the timber floor joists and fragments of the parapet are still visible along with the windows, fireplaces and latrines.

-A small extension was made to the south east of the castle in the 19th/20th century which contained two rooms.
+A small extension was made to the south-east of the castle in the 19th-20th centuries, which contained two rooms.
 It had a sloping roof and was used for storage and had a flue built into the southeast wall for a stove.

 When the extension was built, a stairway was created to the first floor which is what is used today.
 The original stairway and entrance would have been in the part of the tower that has collapsed.

-The Stewart family continued to occupy the castle over the years, but as tenants.
-Charles Stewart of Drumin who died in 1790 is believed to be the last resident of the castle, after which the castle was abandoned and fell into disrepair.
+The Stewart family continued to occupy the castle for years, but as tenants.
+Charles Stewart of Drumin, who died in 1790 is believed to be the last resident of the castle, after which the castle was abandoned and fell into disrepair.

 There is still the odd feathered resident in the old fireplaces and crevices.

-In around 1818, much of the stone from the castle was used to build the neighbouring farmhouse was built for William Mitchell, the Factor (Manager of the Estate and Household) to the Duke of Gordon.
+Around 1818, much of the stone from the castle was used to build the neighbouring farmhouse, which was built for William Mitchell, the Factor (Manager of the Estate and Household) to the Duke of Gordon.

-In 2022, the castle underwent further repairs, which I am glad to say have been completed and the castle was open for our visit in September 2025.
+In 2022, the castle underwent further repairs, which I am glad to say have been completed, and the castle is once again open for our visit in September 2025.

-Behind the castle is the old kitchen garden and orchard with is worth a visit an offers a different perspective of the castle.
+Behind the castle is the old kitchen garden and orchard, which is worth a visit and offers a different perspective of the castle.

 Whichever direction you take brings you out at the same spot next to the castle.